Create and track Milestones in Jira

 Vacation Report in Jira

-In every report, you can see the visualized results.
+In every report, you can see the visualized results of the current capacity.
 All data (hours) are displayed in a different color.
 Cells are yellow or red if days are overloaded or underloaded accordingly.
 The data could be displayed in percentages.
+Estimate team capacity and resource availability.

 Review your capacity to ensure that you are not overbooked.
 The capacity view will highlight in red the overbooked portion.
 This is helpful when you are planning your sprint and want to ensure that all team members are accounted for.